By clicking “Check Writers’ Offers”, you agree to our terms of service and privacy policy. We’ll occasionally send you promo and account related email

 Words: 968|Pages: 2|5 min read

-Nazi Germany, suppressed by the iron fist of the Führer, becomes so awful the Jews and the citizens that are all miserable because of the circumstances of that place.
+Nazi Germany, suppressed by the iron fist of the Führer, becomes so awful that both Jews and citizens are all miserable because of the circumstances of that place.
 Death describes the weight of survivor's guilt: “Living was Living.
-The price was guilt and shame” (208).
+The price was guilt and shame” (Zusak, 2005, p.
+208).
 Such a cruel society regularly forces Max to understand that he doesn’t deserve the most basic things that people take for granted, and he should feel guilty for having them.
 The Hubermanns are also plagued with shame because society consistently tells them they should feel guilty and ashamed for doing the right thing.
 When Michael feels guilt for leaving the war alive, he says to Rosa Hubermann, “’ Why do I want to live?
-I shouldn’t want to but I do”’ (487).
+I shouldn’t want to but I do”’ (Zusak, 2005, p.
+487).
 He feels derelict for not staying with his mother during the air raid, thus feeling blameworthy for putting himself before his mother.
 Michael Holtzapfel has been through the death of his brother and the maimed and dead bodies of the war, and yet still wants to live, hating himself for it.
 In Germany, World War II, whether you were a Jew or one of Hitler's most loyal followers, Nazi Germany is so cruel it makes people feel guilty for having the desire to live.

 Many of the characters in The Book Thief have lost family members, and many wrestle with the survivor’s guilt of continuing to live while their loved ones do not.
-Hans believes he owes his life to Erik Vandenburg, who saved him during World War I. As a result, he believes he is responsible for caring for Erik’s family in any way they need, and allows Max, Erik's son, to reside safely in the Hubermann's basement.
+Hans believes he owes his life to Erik Vandenburg, who saved him during World War I. As a result, he believes he is responsible for caring for Erik’s family in any way they need and allows Max, Erik's son, to reside safely in the Hubermann's basement.
 Max, however, also has his feelings of responsibility.
 When he arrives at the Hubermanns’ house, he is so consumed by guilt over having left his family to die, taking the little food the Hubermann's have, and endangering the whole Hubermann household for his own survival.
-Guilt in The Book Thief is an idea many characters fight with, and many characters like Michael Holzapfel give in to the guilt of wanting to live.
+The pervasive nature of guilt in The Book Thief illustrates the moral complexities faced by individuals during one of history's darkest times.
+Characters like Michael Holzapfel give in to the guilt of wanting to live, showcasing how even the will to survive is overshadowed by the heavy burden of guilt.

 Browse our vast selection of original essay samples, each expertly formatted and styled